National Defense Commission (China): History

-Previously, from the establishment of the People's Republic of China on October 1, 1949 to September 27, 1954, the Central People's Government People's Revolutionary Military Commission was the highest military command organ of the state, composed of one chairman, several vice chairmen and members, whose members were appointed and removed by the Central People's Government Council.
+Previously, from the establishment of the People's Republic of China on 1 October 1949 to 27 September 1954, the People's Revolutionary Military Commission of the Central People's Government was the highest military command organ of the state, composed of one chairman, several vice chairmen and members, whose members were appointed and removed by the Central People's Government Council.
 Its powers were to govern and command the People's Liberation Army (PLA) and other armed forces.
 When the Commission existed, there was no separate highest military leadership organ of the Chinese Communist Party (CCP).
-This was different from the situation from 1954 to 1975 when the Central Military Commission of the CCP and the National Defense Commission coexisted, and from 1982 to the present when the Central Military Commission of the CCP and the State Central Military Commission coexisted.
+This was different from the situation from 1954 to 1975 when the Central Military Commission of the CCP and the National Defense Commission coexisted, and from 1982 to the present when the Central Military Commission of the CCP and the State Central Military Commission coexist.

 The Constitution of China, adopted at the first session of the 1st National People's Congress in September 1954, stipulated the establishment of the National Defense Commission of the People's Republic of China, replacing the People's Revolutionary Military Commission of the Central People's Government.
 In January 1975, the revised Constitution of China, adopted at the first session of the 4th National People's Congress, abolished the National Defense Commission, stipulating that the Chairman of the Central Committee of the Chinese Communist Party would command the national armed forces.
 In December 1982, the Constitution adopted at the fifth session of the 5th National People's Congress established the Central Military Commission of the People's Republic of China to lead the national armed forces.

 Powers

 The 1954 Constitution did not explicitly define the powers of the National Defense Commission.
-Article 42 of this Constitution stated: "The Chairman of the People's Republic of China commands the armed forces of the whole country and serves as the Chairman of the National Defense Commission," meaning that the command of the armed forces belonged to the Chairman of the State.
+Article 42 of this Constitution stated: "The Chairman of the People's Republic of China commands the armed forces of the whole country and serves as the Chairman of the National Defense Commission," meaning that the command of the armed forces belonged to the Chairman of the People's Republic.
 However, in practice, the National Defense Commission was a military advisory body, lacking decision-making power, military command power, and military decision-making power.
-In fact, on the night of the day this Constitution was adopted, September 20, 1954, the Politburo of the Chinese Communist Party held a meeting and decided to establish and form the Central Military Commission of the Chinese Communist Party as a military work decision-making body under the leadership of the Politburo.
+In fact, on the night of the day this Constitution was adopted, 20 September 1954, the Politburo of the Chinese Communist Party held a meeting and decided to establish and form the Central Military Commission of the Chinese Communist Party as a military work decision-making body under the leadership of the Politburo.